Rokayanasr/todo/README.md

 Intuitive and user-friendly interface to manage your tasks.

 ## Planned Features (Future Releases)
-Full CRUD functionality (Create, Read, Update, Delete) for tasks.
+Full CRUD functionality (Create, Update, Delete) for tasks.
+Drag and drop between statuses
 User authentication and role-based access (optional).
 Task filtering and sorting based on properties.